 Elizabeth is an Alumni of Imperial Business School, and lived in many cities around the world before settling in London.
-She founded Pelation in 2019 with co-founder Crispian.
-She credits her background in business development, growth hacking and project management for giving her the experience and drive needed to start Pelation.
+She founded Onsee in 2019 with co-founder Crispian.
+She credits her background in business development, growth hacking and project management for giving her the experience and drive needed to start Onsee.

 She realised the need for safer streets in London because of her own anxiety about the city's traffic and attitude towards cyclists.